 Are you shopping for hair extensions?
 Having already decided the right extension type, there comes the decision of chose between synthetic and human hair.

 Many shoppers, especially beginners, are still quite confused about the difference between the two and which one is the best.
 This is made more difficult because many sellers mislabel hair extensions and are not truthful or transparent.
-Actually, they try to mislead you.
-That’s why it’s crucial for us to inform you about both hair types, the characteristics and normal price ranges of each one.
+They try to mislead you.
+That’s why we must inform you about both hair types, the characteristics and normal price ranges of each one.

-AiryHair take this issue very seriously and make it absolutely clear and easy to understand what you are buying.
+AiryHair takes this issue very seriously and makes it clear and easy to understand what you are buying.
 You can be assured that all the labels in our store are 100% correct and are not there to confuse you.
 That’s why we want to talk about the differences between human and synthetic hair.
-With this knowledge, you will not only be able to make an informed decision about what kind of extensions to buy, but also be able to recognize false labeling.
+With this knowledge, you will not only be able to make an informed decision about what kind of extensions to buy but also be able to recognize false labeling.

 As for choosing between various hair types, we have some recommendations.
 Although the final decision is completely up to you.

 About Synthetic Strands

 It is important to note that there is synthetic hair of different quality available on the market today.
 There has been a lot of improvement when it comes to the production of synthetic strands.
 As of 2022, the technologies of producing synthetic hair have very well surpassed those used in the late 00s.

 For example, you can treat the more expensive synthetic hair with low to medium heat.
 This is something that you could not do before.
 So, synthetic extensions have been getting better and high-quality ones look pretty decent, whether they have reached the quality of real human hair is questionable.